shadow-robot/sr_core/pull_request_template.md

 ## Proposed changes

 Please explain the changes you made.
+Add pictures or videos to explain them better if appropiate.

 ## Types of changes